Student Code of Conduct

 - Causing, inciting or participating in any disturbance that presents a clear and present danger to self or others, causes physical harm to others, or damage and/or destruction of property on University premises.

-- Interfering with the lawful freedom of expression of others on University premises or at University-sponsored activities.
+- Unreasonably interfering with the lawful freedom of expression of others

 H. Theft / Misuse of Property:

-- Stolen Property: Theft or attempted theft of property or services or knowingly possessing stolen property on University premises or at University-sponsored activities.
+- Stolen Property: Theft or attempted theft of property or services or knowingly possessing stolen property.

 - Defacing, tampering, damaging, or destroying University property or the property of any member of the University community.